elia/inesita-rb.github.io/_includes/application.md

 ## Application

+We're know how component works, so lets build an application!

 `app/application.rb` This is where all magic starts.
 Here you can include all project files, external gems etc.
 Most important part is `Inesita::Application`.